 #1 Switch Your Dog To Raw

 This is the first step for any health issue.
-Dogs with severe gut problems may need to have their food lightly cooked, but this is rare.
+Change your dog from processed pet food to a whole food, raw meat diet.
+It’s healthier and it eliminates food intolerances from commercial diets.
+Dogs with severe gut problems may need to have home-cooked food, but it’s rare.
 You should also add plenty of vegetables like broccoli, cauliflower, leafy greens, and zucchini to help filter toxins.

-Avoid starchy carbohydrates as much as is possible … they can aggravate skin conditions.
+Avoid starchy carbohydrates as much as possible … they can aggravate skin conditions.
+This means no foods ike rice, grains, potatoes, or legumes.
 And never feed any foods with preservatives, colorings or other chemicals.

 #2 Use Herbs To Detoxify Your Dog